 Vehicle technologies will include advanced start-stop, microhybrids and hybrid vehicle technology.
 Advanced start-stop vehicles paired with 12 volt lithium ion and microhybrid paired with 48 volt lithium ion systems are actively being considered by OEs today.
 We expect to see servicing of these vehicle technologies to begin in seven or eight years in the aftermarket.
 Johnson Controls works closely with OEs to help ensure that these technologies can be serviced by independent shops. ■

-Ford Motor Co. has introduced water pumps to its Omnicraft brand of replacement parts for non-Ford/Lincoln vehicle repairs.
+Ford Motor Co. has added 136 part numbers to its Omnicraft brand of coated brake rotors and drums for non-Ford/Lincoln vehicle repairs.